kamidevs/kamidevs/README.md

 Hi, I am Amir Maeaser Hasan, a web and Android programmer, a little desktop, a great programmer who does not know how to produce content :)
-The languages ​​I worked on include `Javascript` `Python` ‍`Dart‍`
+The languages ​​I worked on include `Javascript` `Python` ‍`Dart‍` I love sharing what I know through my blog, teaching and speaking at conferences.
+If you want to learn more about what I do, look at all the awesome things I'm building to make people's lives better. 💖

 ![](https://img.shields.io/github/followers/TeamDarkShell?style=social)
 ![](https://img.shields.io/badge/Amir-Maeaser-%2300fcd4)